maggick/maggick.github.io/server/mails.md

 ### Trouble

-in odrder that the existing user can get their mail when there is a cath all :
+In odrder that the existing users can get their e-mails when there is a cath all :

 edit the virtual_map in `/etc/postfix/virtual` and add the following line :